 What makes a good agency?

-Herbert Eppel offers advice for ensuring the relationship between freelance translator and client remains harmonious, productive and pleasant for both sides
+This article offers advice for ensuring that the relationship between freelance translator and client remains harmonious and productive.
+It was published in ITI BULLETIN July-August 2009 and is reprinted with kind permission of ITI.